Yun Kwan

 After experiencing the invasion by the Jurchen, Yun Kwan realized that Goryeo lacked efficient cavalry units, and requested permission from King Sukjong to train and reorganize the current Goryeo military into a professional army that would contain well-trained cavalry units.
 Finally, in 1107, General Yun led the newly formed Goryeo army, a force of approximately 170 thousand men called Byeolmuban, and attacked the Jurchen tribes.
 Though the war lasted for several years, the Jurchen were ultimately defeated, and surrendered to Yun Kwan.
 To mark the victory, General Yun built nine fortresses to the northeast of the Goryeo-Jurchen borders (동북 9성; 東北 九城).
 In 1108, however, General Yun was given orders to withdraw his troops by Goryeo's new ruler, King Yejong.[1]
 After the war, Yun brought 346 prisoners, 96 horses, and about 300 cows.[2]

 Due to manipulation and court intrigue from opposing factions, he was discharged from his post in 1108.[3]
 Along with this, the opposing factions fought to make sure that the new nine fortresses were returned to the Jurchens.
 Soon after, Yun Kwan was released from his prison in 1110, and was offered a chance to return to his duties as general, but he refused and returned to his hometown.
-A year later, in 1111, Yun Kwan died.
+A year later, in 1111, Yun Kwan died to illness.

 Aftermath

 After the death of Yun Kwan, the Jurchen destroyed the Liao dynasty, and established the Jin dynasty.
-With the rise of the Jin, Goryeo was no longer able to trade with the Song Dynasty or any of the other neighboring nations, and became isolated, which contributed to the weakening of the kingdom.
+With the rise of the Jin, Goryeo was no longer able to trade with the Song dynasty or any of the other neighboring nations, and became isolated, which contributed to the weakening of the kingdom.

 Dispute

 The extent of Yun Kwan's military campaigns has been in dispute for centuries.
-While the general belief is that his nine fortresses were built in present-day Hamheung in North Korea, a number of historical sources seem to indicate that Yun took parts of Manchuria for Goryeo, temporarily claiming the land of Goryeo's ancestors, Goguryeo.
+While the general and traditional belief is that his nine fortresses were built in present-day Hamheung in North Korea, a number of historical sources seem to indicate that Yun took parts of Manchuria for Goryeo, temporarily claiming the land of Goryeo's ancestors, Goguryeo.

 Family feud

 Due to wars and invasions, the location of Yun Kwan's tomb was lost until the 18th century.
 Yun Kwan's tomb was located near another tomb belonging to the Sim clan.
-Because of this a family feud erupted between the Yuns and Sims lasting 300 years.[4][5]
+Because of this, a family feud erupted between the Yuns and Sims lasting 300 years.[4][5]

 Family